Raxku2/Noob_to_Monstar_Python/README.md

 - ✅ Inventory Management App
 - ✅ CLI Chat Application
 - ✅ Weather App with API requests
 - ✅ FastAPI Blog API (with deployment)
-- ✅ AI-powered Code Helper (prompt-based)

 …and **dozens more** to make you a true Python monster.